From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 How generative ai works infographic with steps

-3 steps how generative AI works, infographic by author
+3 steps on how generative AI works, infographic by author

 Generative AI examples:

-• Think of it as creative AI: Generative AI models are trained on massive amounts of existing data.
+• Think of it as creative AI: Generative AI models, such as AI video maker tools, are trained on massive amounts of existing data.
 They learn the patterns and structures within this data and use that knowledge to generate new things that resemble the data they were trained on.

 • New isn’t always identical: The cool thing is, generative AI isn’t just copying and pasting.
 It’s like a creative remix machine.
 It uses its understanding of the data to produce new original content that relates to what it learned.